onetimesecret/onetimesecret/README.md

    This enables live reloading of frontend assets.

-The application determines whether to use development or production assets based on the `RACK_ENV` and `development.enabled` settings.
+The application determines whether to use development or production assets based on the `development.enabled` setting.
 In development mode with the Vite server running, frontend assets are loaded dynamically:

 ```html
 {{#frontend_development}}